 2. If I do report criminal charges to my licensing board, can I still work?

-Again, this all depends on your licensing board as well as the type of crime committed.
+Again, this all depends on your licensing board as well as the type of offence committed.
 For some offences, you may be allowed to continue working pending the outcome of your charges.

-However, having severe charges (such as sexual assault) filed against you could look bad for the other professionals in your career field and you may be suspending pending the outcome of your charges.
+However, having severe charges (such as a sexual assault) filed against you could negatively impact the integrity and reputation of other professionals in your career field and you may be suspended pending the outcome of your charges.

 3. What if I don’t show up to my professional disciplinary hearing?